 A new mechanism for VMS integration is introduced, which is based on scripting and allows an independent JS developer to add support for 3rd party VMS.

-TL;DR: Viinex adds support for VMS integration mechanism based on custom builtin scripts.
-A ECMAScript 5 code can now govern how exactly Viinex communicates with third-party VMS to get video streams and related information, -- in terms of parameterizing of HTTP and RTSP.
-This is sufficient to do a VMS integration not in all but in quite a number of cases.
-As a proof of concept, we implemented the integration with Hikvision and Dahua NVRs using this mechanism.
-The API for script-driven integrations is documented, so Viinex' clients may perform more integrations on their own, not necessarily relying on us.
+Viinex has added support for a VMS integration mechanism based on custom built-in scripts.
+Using ECMAScript 5 code, it is now possible to control how Viinex communicates with third-party VMS to obtain video streams and related information.
+This includes parameterizing HTTP and RTSP settings.
+While this integration may not cover all scenarios, it is suitable for a significant number of cases.
+As a proof of concept, we have successfully implemented integration with Hikvision and Dahua NVRs using this mechanism.
+The API for script-driven integrations is documented, empowering Viinex clients to perform additional integrations independently, without necessarily relying on our assistance.

 In a while we got a notion that some of integration implementations indeed have certain common parts.
 Yes, there are difficult cases, when a VMS only provides a C++ API (like with Geutebrueck G-Core), or when there’s a need to implement the proprietary network protocol which a VMS understands and speaks (like with Milestone XProtect or AxxonSoft Intellect).
 But there are also easy or mild cases, when the VMS uses standard RTSP for streaming, and some kind of HTTP-based RPC for everything else.